xmtp/XIPs/XIPs/xip-10-brandinfo-schema.md

 }
 ```

-Example `brandInfo` implementation for a chat app named Galaxy
+Example `displayInfo` implementation for a chat app named Galaxy

 ```json
 {